Grilled Chicken Shawarma Drumsticks

 We moved to the Grand Rapids area of Michigan about two years ago.
 It’s the place I called home for the majority of my life and we absolutely love it here.
 The food scene is great in Grand Rapids, with new restaurants popping up frequently and many restaurants where you’ll find a two hour wait because they’re so hot.

-However, we came from the East side of the state, a more diverse area, full of fantastic ethnic food – Middle Eastern in particular.
+However, we came from the East side of the state, a more diverse area, full of fantastic ethnic food, Middle Eastern in particular.
 Ben grew up in Dearborn, Michigan and also worked there for four years.
 Dearborn has a very large Arab American population, so the food is authentic and so delicious.

 Before I married Ben and moved to that area, I had little to no exposure to this type of food.
 Now, it’s my favorite.
 I crave fattoush like other people crave ice cream.
-Lebanese red lentil soup is what I crave when I have a sore throat, and losing the ability to keep hummus in the house when we found out about N’s allergy to sesame was a very sad day (although my tahini-free hummus helps satisfy the craving!).
+Lebanese red lentil soup is what I desire when I have a sore throat, and losing the ability to keep hummus in the house when we found out about N’s allergy to sesame was a very sad day (although my tahini-free hummus helps satisfy the craving!).
 Not to mention delicious tahini sauce, which is most definitely a no-no these days.

 I try to bring these flavors into my recipes frequently because I love them so much, and I know they’re popular with a lot of you, too!
 These grilled chicken shawarma drumsticks are perfect for summer grilling and they’re so easy to make with less than 30 minutes hands-on time.